syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaps/ShapeType.md

 ## Points

 A point is shape with a dimension of 0 that occupies a single location in coordinate space.
-A point has a single x,y coordinate value.
+A point has a single x, y coordinate value.
 The points are often used to define features such as oil wells, landmarks, and elevations.

-The below example demonstrates the [`sublayer`](https://help.syncfusion.com/xamarin-ios/sfmaps/sublayer#adding-sublayer) with the points shape type.
-In that, the places (sublayer) of Australia (base layer) has been displayed using the shape file layer of maps
+The following code example demonstrates the [`sublayer`](https://help.syncfusion.com/xamarin-ios/sfmaps/sublayer#adding-sublayer) with the points shape type.
+The places (sublayer) of Australia (base layer) is displayed using the shape file layer of maps.

 {% tabs %}